Save Money by Increasing Attic Insulation in Dayton

 Spray foam insulation uses liquids that expand into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Open-cell foam spreads when applied, filling cracks and other spaces that are hard to get to.
-It’s best for stopping air but isn’t completely waterproof.
+Open-cell foam expands when applied, plugging cracks and other spaces that are hard to get to.
+It’s best for stopping air but isn’t fully waterproof.

 Both types of spray foam insulation may even help dampen noise.

 Loose Fill and Batt Insulation

 Loose fill insulation is blown in using special machinery, while batt insulation is rolls that can be cut to fit.
 Insulating material can include fiberglass, cellulose, mineral wool and cotton.

 Insulation is ranked for its resistance to heat flow.
 This is also known as the R-value.
 Different levels are recommended based on where you live.

 Stevenson Service Experts can help you determine what variety of insulation is best for the climate in Dayton and your home’s needs.
 Our insulation installers provide a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.